Type of hypertensive disorder during pregnancy code N

 CODE 1 Eclampsia

 Eclampsia is characterised by grand mal seizures, hypertension, proteinuria, oedema and may progress to coma.
 Before a seizure, a patient may experience a body temperature of over 40°C, anxiety, epigastric pain, severe headache and blurred vision.
-Complications of eclampsia may include cerebral haemorrhage, pulmonary oedema, renal failure, abruptio placentae and temporary blindness (NCCH 2000).
+Complications of eclampsia may include cerebral haemorrhage, pulmonary oedema, renal failure, abruptio placentae and temporary blindness (National Centre for Classification in Health, 2010).

 CODE 2 Preeclampsia

-Preeclampsia is a multi-system disorder characterised by hypertension and involvement of one or more other organ systems and/or the fetus.
+Preeclampsia is a multi-system disorder unique to human pregnancy characterised by hypertension and involvement of one or more other organ systems and/or the fetus.
 Proteinuria is the most commonly recognised additional feature after hypertension but should not be considered mandatory to make the clinical diagnosis.

-Females with Haemolysis, Elevated Liver Enzymes, Low Platelet count (HELLP) syndrome, which is a variant of preeclampsia, are included.
+Women with HELLP syndrome (which stands for Haemolysis, Elevated Liver Enzymes, Low Platelet count and is a variant of preeclampsia) are to be included under this code for preeclampsia.

 CODE 3 Gestational hypertension